Aeroluna/LunaCoopMod/README.md

 Weirdly quiet for how impactful this thing's weapon is.

+- Fixed a bug where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
+  - Fixed units:
+    - Spider Mine (Raynor/Nova)
+    - Broodling (Kerrigan/Zagara/Abathur/Stukov)
+    - Explosive Creeper (Dehaka)
+    - Locust (Abathur/Dehaka)
+    - Bio-Mechanical Repair Drone (Nova)
+    - Infested Civilian (Stukov)
+    - Infested Marine (Stukov)
+    - Volatile Infested (Stukov)
+    - Infested Trooper (Stukov)
+    - Mecha Broodling (Stetmann)

+It might be a little strong making all of the temporary units have Guardian Shell, but hey it's co-op, whats the harm in being OP?

 - Changed Void Rays to "look" at their targets.

 thanks Enoki.